 You can set a “preferred” raised tab thickness but the raised tab can’t be any thicker than the keyguard itself – which would otherwise cause problems when printing the keyguard.

-The “ramp angle” is the of the “ramp” part of the tab.
+The “ramp angle” is associated with the “ramp” part of the tab.
 It should match the angle of the screen protector as it slopes away from the face of the tablet.
 How do you determine this value?
-Start with the default value of 20 degrees and adjust the value if the tabs lift the keyguard off the face of the tablet (i.e., the ramp is too shallow) or if significant amounts of the tabs don’t make contact with the gel tape (i.e., the ramp is too steep).
+Start with the default value of 20 degrees and adjust the value of the tabs lift the keyguard off the face of the tablet (i.e., the ramp is too shallow) or if significant amounts of the tabs don’t make contact with the gel tape (i.e., the ramp is too steep).

 You also need to specify the “starting height” of the tabs.
 This will depend on how thick the screen protector is at the point it meets the face of the tablet.
 Add one millimeter to this value to account for the thickness of the gel tape.